Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Best forTeams needing search, scraping, and answersRAG prototyping, search-first applications

-At $1 per 1,000 requests versus Tavily’s $8 per 1,000 credits, LLMLayer significantly undercuts Tavily on search costs.
-For high-volume applications, this difference is substantial.
+At $1 per 1,000 requests versus Tavily's $8 per 1,000 credits, LLMLayer offers different pricing for search.
+For high-volume applications, this may provide cost advantages.

 Complete toolkit in one API